 There are concrete steps that we can take to both prepare for a warming world and fight against the sources of that increasing warmth.
-Check out these presentations from chapter members that highlight the specific ways you can make a difference.
+Check out these presentations that highlight the specific ways you can make a difference.

 Dr Jon Foley, director of Project Drawdown, presented to the membership in Nov 2021 about the dire situation the planet is facing regarding climate change, but also some notes of optimism and hope.
 Below is a link to the presentation as well as some climate background info from Project Drawdown.

 from Project Drawdown

 Solutions that are scalable, reliable and proven are the key to fighting climate change - we need both policy and ingenuity to solve the issues of a warming world.
 The proposed solutions below lead us in the right direction, and provide hope that we can win the fight against global warming.